HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 Staff Responsibility: Jordan Christensen

-Research Agency: -----
+Research Agency: Steer

 Fiscal Year: 2023

-TENTATIVE SCOPE
+FINAL SCOPE

 Public parking is typically the largest source of non-aeronautical revenue at commercial airports of all sizes, generating more than $100 million annually at several U.S. airports, and often generating more than twice the revenues of in- terminal retail and restaurant concessions.
 In 2019 (i.e., prior to the downturn in air travel due to COVID-19), about 40% of the non-aeronautical revenues at primary U.S. airports came from parking.
 As a result, airport managers seek to manage and enhance parking revenues.
 One strategy to manage and enhance parking revenues is to use parking reservation systems such as those in place at many European and a few U.S. airports.
 These systems allow customers, using the internet, to reserve and pay for parking prior to their arrival at the airport.
-Such reservation systems are referred to as pre-reservation or on-line booking systems (OBS).
+Such systems are referred to as reservation or online booking systems (OBS).

 Information to be described in a concise report includes (but is not limited to):